SigNoz/signoz.io/docs/tutorial/setting-up-tls-for-signoz.md

 ### Enable SigNoz Ingress

-Next, you will need to enable Kubernetes ingress for SigNoz UI.
-We will need to pass `ingress.className` configuration to set up ingress controller and using ingress annotation in older K8s version.
+Next, you can enable Kubernetes ingress for SigNoz UI by passing the `ingress.className` configuration to set up the ingress controller and use ingress annotation in the older K8s version.
 You can pass host information using `ingress.hosts`.

 Cert-manager takes care of issuing certificates using the ingress annotation `cert-manager.io/cluster-issuer` which points to previously created `ClusterIssuer` `letsencrypt-prod`.

-Let's update existing `override-values.yaml` file accordingly:
+Let's update the existing `override-values.yaml` file accordingly:

 ```yaml
 frontend: